 I started small – charging by the hour; and eventually built up to be able to charge by project.

-If you’re interested, check out my post on The Beginner’s Guide to Starting Your Own Freelance Writing Business.
+If you’re interested in becoming a freelance writer, check out this post.
 I promise, it’s not rocket science.
 If I can do it, YOU CAN DO IT!

 3. Wedding Bouquet Designer